 - Out-of-pocket medical expenses may be medical-related but might not involve direct medical treatment, such as costs for prescription medicines and medical support devices like a wheelchair or crutches.

-- Income loss: If your injuries prevented you from going to work, we might be able to recover wages you lost during this time and possibly in the future if your injuries are long-term or permanent.
+- Income loss: If your injuries prevented you from going to work, we might be able to recover the wages you lost during this time and possibly in the future if your injuries are long-term or permanent.

 - Reduced earning capacity: If your injuries allow you to work but at a limited capacity, we may be able to recover compensation for wages you lost as a result of taking a lower-paying position or missing out on promotions and other job opportunities.

 - Pain and suffering, including both physical pain from your injuries and emotional anguish.

 - Permanent disability: If your injuries are deemed permanent, we may be able to recover compensation for losses related to living with a permanent injury, including at-home care services to help you with daily tasks or non-economic damages, such as diminished quality of life.

 - Property damage: We may be able to recover compensation for the costs of repairing your damaged property, such as a boat, or cover its replacement value.

 Kaine Law helps boating accident victims of all kinds, from yacht passengers who fell off the boat to jet ski enthusiasts who crashed into a negligent boat operator.

 We can examine the details of your situation and help you prepare your claim or lawsuit.
 When you work with Kaine Law, our legal team can serve you by: